Lord Jagannatha’s Rathayatra is celebrated all over the world.

 Founded in the west by Srila Prabhupada.

-Rathayatra is celebrated by devotees of Lord Krishna all over the world after being introduced to the west in 1967 in San Franscisco by ISKCON Founder-acarya His Divine Grace A.C.
+Rathayatra was introduced to the west in 1967 in San Fransisco by His Divine Grace A.C.
 Bhaktivedanta Swami Prabhupada and his first American disciples.

-The deity forms are explained in this short video of His Holiness Visnujana Swami speaking in 1975.
+The Deities identity and role in the festival are briefly explained in this video by His Holiness Visnujana Swami speaking in 1975.

 Throughout the entire Rathayatra festival there is constant singing and chanting of the maha-mantra.

 Hare Krishna Hare Krishna

 Take a moment to listen to one of the audio files on this page.
 They are recordings from previous festivals.

 More about why chant Hare Krishna – the maha-mantra.